Make your own Impossible Breakfast Sausage. Dive into the ingredients and food science behind plant-based meats to eat healthy and save money!

 Instructions

-• Assemble all of the dry ingredients in a mixing bowl
+• Combine all of the dry ingredients in a mixing bowl.

 • The meat substitute is ready to use immediately and can be cooked as ground sausage or be formed into patties.
 It can also be shaped a variety of ways and frozen for later cooking.